rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 - The server crashed multiple times a week
 - The code was untested[^CAO]
-- I couldn't run the code on my laptop because I didn't have a local developer environment
+- I couldn't run the code on my laptop because there was no setup in place for a local developer environment
 - Not all dependencies (`Python` & non-`Python` 3rd party libraries) in use were documented
-- I had never used the `Python` web framework in which the web application was written (`Django`) or anything similar
+- I had never used the `Python` web framework in which the web application was written (`Django`), or anything like it
-- I didn't know anything about relational databases; which the web application relies on to store data
+- I didn't know anything about relational databases; upon which the web application relies to store data

 [^CAO]: Software tests check that code does what it was designed to do.
 They provides software engineers with guard-rails, since if an aspect of a system is well tested then you might find out if your change breaks something before you roll it out.